One cam to rule them all

-For some reason I feel as if the Totem Cam has been around for a quite a while, popping up now and again at trade shows and in conversations, a funky cam with an odd and over complex clip in loop.
-“It’s great in flares” and “you can load just one cam” people said, but to me I put it into the ‘reinvented wheel’ category of hardware - some tweak of something that didn’t need tweaking, after all Friends, Camalots and Aliens had given climbers all they needed.
-For me the Totem cam sounded like another of thoes strange units you find gathering dust in the corner of some euro climbing shop, unwanted and unneeded, hidden away along with odd belay devices that never took off, soft alloy pegs and anything made by Stubia.
+For some reason, I feel as if the Totem Cam has been around for quite a while, popping up now and again at trade shows and in conversations, a funky cam with an odd and overly complex clip-in loop.
+“It’s great in flares” and “you can load just one cam,” people said, but to me, I put it into the ‘reinvented wheel’ category of hardware - some tweak of something that didn’t need tweaking, after all, Friends, Camalots and Aliens had given climbers all they needed.
+For me the Totem cam sounded like another of those strange units, you find gathering dust in the corner of some euro climbing shop, unwanted and unneeded, hidden away along with odd belay devices that never took off, soft alloy pegs and anything made by Stubai.

 How wrong I was.

 Most standard BD, Metolius or Wild Country cams will work in 95% of free climbing placements, but then there are places (flares and shallow cracks) where they are marginal at best.
-Throw in super marginal climbing (aid, limestone, winter) and their useful ness drops off further.
-The introduction of the Alien by CCC over a decade ago revolutionized both big wall and free protection, as this narrow cams just stuck anywhere, making the old school cams redundant overnight for technical cam work.
+Throw in super marginal climbing (aid, limestone, winter), and their usefulness drops off further.
+The introduction of the Alien by CCC over a decade ago revolutionised both big wall and free protection, as these narrow cams just stuck anywhere, making the old school cams redundant overnight for technical cam work.

-Amazingly enough, over a decade later no one has beaten the CCC Alien in regards to it’s ability to stay put, the problem which I think is down to everyone using a harder alloy and lacking the same level of flexibility (Metolius came close with the Master Cam).
-Although people told me that softer alloy on the Alien (6061-T6) made no difference, and that these cams would wear out faster because of it, in the field (well on the wall) it certainly seemed to be crucial - giving the cam that initial ‘bite’ it needed, and a flexability that meant the the force was transferred onto the lobes to maximum advantage.
+Amazingly enough, over a decade later no one has beaten the CCC Alien in regards to its ability to stay put, the problem which I think is down to everyone using a harder alloy and lacking the same level of flexibility (Metolius came close with the Master Cam).
+Although people told me that softer alloy on the Alien (6061-T6) made no difference and that these cams would wear out faster because of it, in the field (well on the wall) it certainly seemed to be crucial - giving the cam that initial ‘bite’ it needed, and flexibility that meant the force was transferred onto the lobes to maximum advantage.

 I guess I’d given up thinking the Alien would ever be beaten, which was a shame as supply always outstripped supply.

-It’s no surprise then that the Totem are now manufacturing their version of the Alien (Basic Cam) and the Totem Cam itself, which amazingly outperforms the Alien in many placements, while using a harder 7075-T6 alloy.
+It’s no surprise then that the Totem is now manufacturing their version of the Alien (Basic Cam) and the Totem Cam itself, which amazingly outperforms the Alien in many placements while using a harder 7075-T6 alloy.

 The reason these cams can still perform, even with a harder alloy, is their fully flexible stem system that focuses on applying force directly to the cam units independently, as well as eliminating leverage (a problem with ‘semi’ rigid units).
 This means that the force is transferred either equally direct to the lobes, as well as giving the user the ability to single out just one side or both (using the sling).

-Added to this they are light, and advertise a wider cam range than any other single axle unit (same as a camalot) - but personally I didn’t notice that too much.
-What I do know is that once I had them on my rack (mixed with Camalots and Aliens) they became to ‘go to’ cam most of the time, especially when it cam to anything flaring or super shallow.
-Another thing I like about them is that they seem very robust, a problem that is a problem with the old CCC Aliens, which soon got hammered.
+Added to this they are light, and advertise a wider cam range than any other single axle unit (same as a Camelot) - but personally, I didn’t notice that too much.
+What I do know is that once I had them on my rack (mixed with Camalots and Aliens), they became to ‘go to’ cam most of the time, especially when it cam to anything flaring or super shallow.
+Another thing I like about them is that they seem very robust, a problem that is an issue with the old CCC Aliens, which soon got hammered.

-Drawbacks of the cams is that although very lightweight they are bulky, and hang with their widest area facing you, meaning they can take up a lot of room.
-They also don’t go super small, or super big, so other units are needed (small Aliens and larger camalots).
-These cams are also more expensive then mass produced cams, but we’re talking a super specialist design, and engineering, so think of it less as a Ford Fiesta cam, and more Pagani Zonda, and every time you get one to stick in an impossible placement you’ll know it was worth the extra cost.
+The drawbacks of the cams are that although very lightweight they are bulky, and hang with their widest area facing you, meaning they can take up a lot of room.
+They also don’t go super small, or super big, so other units are needed (small Aliens and larger Camalots).
+These cams are also more expensive than mass-produced cams, but we’re talking a super-specialist design, and engineering, so think of it less as a Ford Fiesta cam, and more Pagani Zonda, and every time you get one to stick in an impossible placement you’ll know it was worth the extra cost.